 - Discontinue not to count as failure

 Suspension of studies for a specific period may be granted by the faculty.
-Suspensions are normally granted for one or two semesters and in special circumstances up to 4 semesters after the completion of first semester of the first year.
+Suspensions are normally granted for one or two semesters and in special circumstances up to 4 semesters.

 Unless applications for suspension are lodged before end of March (semester 1) or end of August (semester 2), students will incur a Higher Education Contribution or course fees liability for the semester.